bonsi/fanshim-python-pwm/README.md

 These can be adjusted as required but only a limited range of values work.

-Original Pimorini Readme file........... note they run system using a service rather than tmux
+Original Pimorini Readme file........... note they run system using a service rather than tmux - not my style (or to be more honest competence and fear)

 # Fan Shim for Raspberry Pi

 [![Build Status](https://travis-ci.com/pimoroni/fanshim-python.svg?branch=master)](https://travis-ci.com/pimoroni/fanshim-python)